DOAM Committed To Restore,preserve Rich Ghandara Heritage - UrduPoint

 DOAM Committed To Restore,preserve Rich Ghandara Heritage

 Talking to APP, an official of DOAM Raza Mehmood said,"Peshawar Museum is notable for its collection of Buddhist artwork dating from the ancient Gandhara region."
-He said the museum initially had only one exhibition hall, but two more were added, the museum was further expanded with the construction of a new block with two galleries, two halls for the museum's collection in storage, offices for the provincial directorate of archaeology.
+He said the Museum initially had only one exhibition hall and now it was further expanded with the construction of a new block with two galleries, two halls for the museum's collection in storage, offices for the provincial directorate of archaeology.

 He further informed that the museum also contains the largest collection of Gautama Buddha, Buddhist stone sculptures, terracotta figurines, and other Buddhist objects.